'PSC Service Health Alarm' on the vCenter

 Resolution

-NOTE: If syncing the vCenter time with an ESXi host, the host should be configured to sync time with an external NTP.
+Note: If you choose to sync vCenter time with an ESXi host, ensure that the host is already configured to synchronize its time with an external NTP source.

 See the following documentation for configuring NTP within a vCenter Server/Appliance and ESXi host.